mediation and arbitration

 Avoiding Court: Mediation and Arbitration

 Negotiation is the process of the parties or the attorneys for each party discussing the issues and exchanging settlement offers in an attempt to reach an overall settlement agreement.
-Negotiation can be formal and informal.
+This process can be formal and informal.
 The attorneys usually discuss the case and address their client’s goals with the other attorney and exchange written communication.
 They may also make formal settlement proposals and await a counteroffer from the other attorney.

 Mediation can be an extraordinarily effective process in resolving issues surrounding separation in divorce.
 In mediation, a mediator who has experience as an advocate representing family law clients, assists the parties and their attorneys in reaching an agreement.
-In Wake County, it is customary for the parties to be in separate rooms during the mediation and for the mediator to facilitate the discussion between the rooms.
+For instance, in Wake County, it is customary for the parties to be in separate rooms during the mediation and for the mediator to facilitate the discussion between the rooms.
 Often, with an impartial “bird’s eye view” of both parties’ interests and goals, the mediator can assist the parties in reaching an agreement.

 The advantage of arbitration is that it is a faster process than the traditional courtroom.
 The dockets in Wake County Family Court are long and it can often take months or even longer to have all of your issues decided by a judge.
-While you must pay the arbitrator for his or her time, arbitration is often more cost-effective due to the attorney’s fees saved with the ease of scheduling hearings with the arbitrator versus scheduling them in a traditional courtroom.
+While you must pay the arbitrator for his or her time, arbitration is generally more cost-effective due to the attorney’s fees saved with the ease of scheduling hearings with the arbitrator versus scheduling them in a traditional courtroom.